-Within just a few years of his comedy debut, Craig made the national finals in Australia’s most prestigious comedy competition – Triple J’s RAW.
-In 2016 he took on London’s West End, before making his triumphant Edinburgh Fringe Festival debut with his spectacularly-received show Race Off, where he introduced the Australian race dynamic to the world garnering 4 and 5 star reviews.
-He has since opened for comedy heavy-weights such as Hannibal Burress, Chris D’Elia, Nazeem Hussain and Jim Jeffries to packed out theatres across the country.
+With his media career burgeoning, Craig was quietly hitting the open mic rooms of Perth, developing a passion for stand-up comedy that quickly led to him making the national finals in Australia’s most prestigious comedy competition – triple j’s RAW Comedy at the Melbourne International Comedy Festival.
+Shortly after this milestone achievement Craig headed off to play London’s West End before making his triumphant Edinburgh Fringe Festival debut with the spectacularly-received Race Off, where he introduced the Australian race dynamic to the world.
+This set him on his way to a hue European tour and catching the eye of comedy heavy-weights such as Hannibal Buress, Chris D’Elia, Nazeem Hussain and Jim Jefferies, all of whom have chosen Craig to open for them in packed out theatres across the country.

 Quartermaine’s take on race, politics or Australian nuances is not always comfortable, but he takes pride in making you laugh when you really think you shouldn’t.
 Unique, with a biting perspective about life as an Indigenous Australian, Quartermaine’s dark wit sneaks up on you right before it smashes you in the face.